Dawson Knox: Personal life

 Knox is a Christian.
 Knox has partnered with P.U.N.T.
-Pediatric Cancer Collaborative (the organization founded by former Bills punter Brian Moorman) to support the organization through various initiatives.
+Pediatric Cancer Collaborative, an organization founded by former Bills punter Brian Moorman, to support the organization through various initiatives.

-Knox's younger brother, Luke Knox, played linebacker for the Ole Miss Rebels and was set to play the 2022 season for the Florida International University Panthers as a graduate transfer.
-Luke Knox died August 17, 2022 following a sudden hospitalization.
+Knox's younger brother, Luke, played linebacker for the Ole Miss Rebels and was set to play the 2022 season for the Florida International University Panthers as a graduate transfer.
+Luke Knox died August 17, 2022, following a sudden hospitalization.

+On November 30, 2023, Knox became engaged to personal trainer Alex Seefeldt.
+He announced the engagement via Instagram on December 3.
+They married in July 2024.